Kanye West Donates $150,000 To GoFundMe Of Chicago Police Shooting Victim Jemel Roberson

-Kanye West continued his recent efforts to give back to the city that raised him on Friday, November 16, and he did so in a manner which the grieving family of Jemel Roberson couldn’t appreciate more following his death in a tragic police shooting earlier this month.
+Kanye West continued his recent efforts to give back to the city that raised him on Friday, November 16, and he did so in a manner which the grieving family of Jemel Roberson couldn’t appreciate more, following his death in a tragic police shooting earlier this month.

 TMZ reports that heading into the weekend, Roberson’s family had been praying for donations to come along in hopes of eventually meeting their goal of raising $10,000 to cover the expenses that have mounted since his passing.
 That was before Kanye reportedly came through and dropped ten separate installments of $15,000 into the fund.
-Word got around about the $150,000 sum after one fan shared a screenshot that show’s the repeated listing of Ye’s name beside each five figure contribution on the page’s sidebar.
+Word got around about the $150,000 sum after one fan shared a screenshot that shows the repeated listing of Ye’s name beside each five figure contribution on the page’s sidebar.

 Kanye has really taken on a philanthropic spirit over the past couple of months, with HotNewHipHop confirming one of his more recent endeavors being the donation of all proceeds from his YEEZY Calabasas Track Pant sales to funds covering the devastation that resulted from the November 2018 wildfires.
 But while his generosity has been spread about from the West Coast to the African continent, most of the help that the legendary musician and fashion designer has committed himself to lending has gone to Chicago – where he’s linked with Chance The Rapper to tackle several community based initiatives.